 Stitches are just loops of thread — called sutures — that a doctor uses to sew your cut closed.
 Once the cut is completely closed, the doctor will tie a knot at the end, so that the cut will stay closed until it heals.

 If you need stitches, you may worry about whether or not it will hurt.
 Guess what?
 It will probably hurt a lot less than getting cut in the first place!
-Doctors and nurses will usually numb your skin around the cut, so that they can clean it and sew it back together quickly.
+Doctors and nurses will usually use a local anesthetic to numb your skin around the cut, so that they can clean it and sew it back together quickly.
 Most of the time, you will only feel a little pressure but not much pain.

 When the doctor is finished putting in your stitches, you'll be told how to take care of your wound.
 You'll usually need to avoid getting your stitches wet.
 You might also have to put antibiotic ointment and bandages on your cut to make it heal faster.